Sreyas357/WiDs-Project-2024/week1/Linear_Regression_Assignment/Assignment_Readme.md

 So complete various functions like gradient_descent, train_model, the loss function .. and understand how a Basic Linear Regressor looks like

-Try using various learning rates, also plot the error vs iterations graphs for various learning rates
+Try using various learning rates, also plot the loss vs iterations graphs for various learning rates

 As a sanity check, you can compare the weights obtained after gradient descent and those given by closed-form solution.
 Ideally, these should be very similar to each other